UDASketch/UDASketch/README.md

-uda/wavingsketch/countsketch/dhs/cuckoocounter.cpp are single versions of the above five algorithms;
+*single-version*: uda/wavingsketch/countsketch/dhs/cuckoocounter.cpp are single versions of the above five algorithms used for performance comparision.

-muda/mwavingsketch/mcountsketch/mdhs/mcuckoocounter.cpp are distributed or multiple versions of the above five algorithms.
+*distributed-version*: muda/mwavingsketch/mcountsketch/mdhs/mcuckoocounter.cpp are distributed or multiple versions of the above five algorithms used for performace comparision.

+*WavingSketch*/*DHS*/*Cuckoo Counter*: these directories are original codes open-sourced by their authors.

 Each algorithm can be built and run by the following command: